aws-amplify/docs/js/authentication.md

 There is also `withGoogle`, `withFacebook`, `withAmazon` components, in case you need to customize a single provider.

-### Using Amazon Cognito Hosted UI
+### Federated with Cognito User Pool Service

-Amazon Cognito provides a customizable user experience via the hosted UI.
-The hosted UI supports OAuth 2.0 and Federated Identities with Facebook, Amazon, Google, OIDC and SAML providers.
+Amazon Cognito User Pool Service provides a customizable user experience via the hosted UI which supports OAuth 2.0 and Federated Identities with Facebook, Amazon, Google, OIDC and SAML providers.
 To learn more about Amazon Cognito Hosted UI, please visit [Amazon Cognito Developer Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-app-integration.html).

 > ***The Hosted UI support is only available for React / React Native / Web***